"This site requires JavaScript to work correctly"

 Training takes place exclusively on Campus Cham.
 Owing to the interdisciplinary character of this training, graduates are to be enabled to work independently as engineers within the field of mechatronic systems.

-This course is intended to enable students to carry out engineering activities in the following fields:
+This course aims at equipping students to carry out engineering activities in the following fields:

 • Development (conception, design, calculation, simulation and construction of hardware/software for mechatronic systems)